katmh/curio/posts/gatsby-meta.md

 ---
 title: Social meta tags in Gatsby with React Helmet
-summary: A short post about ...
+summary: "A short post about ..."
 date: 2020-12-20
 ---

+here is content

 - this
 - is